Express, Medco tout savings, competition in hearing

 Medco's chief executive, David Snow, also testified that the PBM marketplace was extremely competitive.

-Snow cited as competitors those companies that operate their own PBMs and UnitedHealth Group, which is ending its relationship with Medco in order to enter the PBM market.
+Snow cited as competitors those companies which operate their own PBMs and UnitedHealth Group (UNH.N), which is ending its relationship with Medco in order to enter the PBM market.

 Express Scripts' post-merger U.S. market share would be 30 percent, said Brian Henry, a spokesman for the company.